 If you choose to go with an arm-mounted device, then you’ll get into questions about how you’ll mount the device.
 With either an arm-mounted or footwall-mounted television, you’ll also need to consider if you’ll offer Internet, enhanced entertainment or simple TV.

 Once you’ve answered your hardware questions, you’re faced with another round of options: who will your broadcast provider be?
 These days there is more competition than ever before.
 You can use satellite receivers or cable delivered over fiber.
 IPTV is also on the rise with the increasing popularity of streaming content, telehealth, interactive patient software and Internet connectivity.

 How can you know what package makes sense for you?
 It will depend on your situation, how long patients are in their rooms and their level of comfort with technology.
+The PDi ProServices team can help walk you through these decisions, too.
 Let’s break down some of the most important points you need to consider before choosing a broadcasting solution.

 There are three popular types of broadcast signal for TV services: cable, satellite and IPTV.

 Cable TV is installed by running a coax or fiber line from the local cable provider into your building.
 Local cable providers can fairly easily provide you with support when needed.
 Cable now reaches 93% of the United States and has improved to include high-definition channel options.

 To receive a satellite signal, you need to install a dish on your building, and it needs to be adjusted to the correct angle for a specific satellite.
 Bad weather can potentially impact your satellite signal, especially heavy snow or winds that could move the dish slightly.